Intro

 Changing a chart's type or adding a derived series

 Reference cards by the on-card id: N badge — same number on chat and MCP.
-Type changes (e.g. bar → combo) are composed as remove_chart + build_chart with the original layout preserved.
+Safe in-family type changes (e.g. bar → horizontal bar) use update_chart.
+Type changes that need a different data shape (e.g. bar → combo) are composed as remove_chart + build_chart with the original layout preserved.
 Derived series (deltas, running totals) are computed in SQL via query_data first, then rendered as a combo (bars for the original series, line for the derived one).

 Repointing a dashboard at a new dataset